Injury and Retirement

 We have built upon the Commitment with our new long-term welfare strategy 'A Good Life for Every Greyhound', launched in 2022, to further promote and protect welfare across all stages of a racing greyhound's life.

 Each year, alongside updating on our Greyhound Commitment, we publish national injury and retirement data for our licensed stadia.
 This can be found below.

-Our injury rates continue to be the lowest independently verified figures in the world and, through our Greyhound Commitment, we are determined to reduce these still further.
+Our independently-verified injury rates are world class and, through our Greyhound Commitment and our long-term welfare strategy ‘A Good Life for Every Greyhound’, we are determined to reduce these still further.

 Independent Veterinary Surgeons are present at all GBGB licensed tracks to check the health and wellbeing of every greyhound both before and after racing, and to provide emergency care in the event that any dog needs it.

 For more information about injuries in greyhound racing, see our Veterinary Director’s blog.